Has this ever happened to you:

 - You accept the invitation because you believe in networking and growing your network.

-- You then receive a long email through LinkedIn from the contact where they list out all of the things they do and what they want to sell to you.
+- You then receive a long cold email through LinkedIn from the contact where they list out all of the things they do and what they want to sell to you.

 If that sounds familiar, how do you feel when reading that email?
 If you are like me, you might find it a bit annoying.